 Online Safety

-For most people the internet is an integral part of life and has many benefits.
-For young people, the internet is an inexhaustible supply of entertainment and information.
-As they grow, they will find themselves using it even more especially when it comes to higher education.
+For most of us, the internet is an integral part of life and offers many benefits.
+For young people, it provides endless opportunities for entertainment, learning, and connection.
+As they grow, they will rely on it even more—especially for education and future careers.

-Nevertheless, it is important to teach our children (and our parents) about the underpinning knowledge and behaviours that can help to navigate the online world safely and confidently regardless of the device, platform, or app.
+However, it’s essential that children (and parents) understand the knowledge and behaviours that help them navigate the online world safely and confidently, no matter the device, platform, or app.

-As part of your child’s curriculum and the development of computer skills, we provide access to the internet only in teacher supervised lessons.
-We strongly believe that the use of the web and email is hugely worthwhile and an essential tool for children as they grow up in the modern world.
-But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
-Our school internet access provider operates a filtering system that restricts access to inappropriate materials.
+As part of your child’s curriculum and the development of computer skills, we provide access to the internet only during teacher-supervised lessons.
+We believe that using the web and email is hugely valuable and an essential tool for children growing up in the modern world.

-At the start of the school year, each class discusses how we can all stay safe online and the dangers we may face on the internet.
+At the start of each school year, every class discusses how to stay safe online and the potential dangers they may encounter.
+This helps children develop the knowledge and behaviours needed to navigate the digital world confidently and responsibly.

 Policies